-Monograms are not new.
-In fact some would call them a bit old fashioned.
-The earliest known evidence of monograms is found in 6th century B.C.
+The earliest known evidence of a monogram is found on 6th century B.C.
 Roman coins, which were marked with the ruler’s initials to authenticate and legitimize them.

 The king most often credited for establishing the monogram is Charlemagne (768-814).
 Charlemagne’s military conquests were publicly marked with his monogram, a symbol that was understood to communicate power and dominance across the differing languages of the time.